bmac/remix-response/README.md

 # remix-response
-Semantic response helpers for your remix app.
+Semantic response helpers for your Remix app.

 `remix-response` provides response helpers that wait on all promises to resolve before serializing the response.